TechnikTobi/modoc/README.md

 # MoDoc
 The next step in MoDoc software.
 Now with version control.

+test